Yagavi1994/Siihraz-Shades/README.md

 #### Footer Comment:
 A comment has been added to the footer to indicate that the site is intended for educational purposes only.
 This has been done as the logo-image used was sourced from a google search, and I do not have the rights to the image.
 The image has been credited in this document.

+#### 404 Error Page:
+I have also added a customised 404 error page which can be seen when the url gets broken or failed to load for any reason.

 ### Future Features:
 - Upgraded gallery with left and right buttons to navigate between images.
 - A calender page of the artist to check her availability.